shengwen-tw/embedded-linux-programming/README.md

 ## Virtual Raspberry Pi environment with Docker

-**For developing kernel module, it is recommended to test in the virtual environment to prevent the damage of the system.**
+**It is recommended to test kernel modules in the virtual environment to prevent damage on the system.**

 0. Prerequisites